Framing Causal Questions in Sports Analytics: A Tutorial on Estimand Choice Illustrated Through Crossing in Soccer: Components of the potential outcomes framework for causal inference

 The definition of potential outcomes given above follow directly from the axiom of \textit{causal consistency}, which states that the observed outcome corresponds to the outcome expected under the action under consideration.
 In formal terms, this implies $Y = Z \cdot Y(1) + (1 - Z) \cdot Y(0)$, where $Z$ indicates the action of crossing or not.
 For this axiom to be taken as true, two key conditions must hold: (1) \textit{treatment variation irrelevance}, meaning all ``crosses'' are treated as equivalent forms of the same action and similarly for instances of not crossing, and (2) \textit{no interference}, explained above.
-In settings where no interference does not hold, our above definition of a potential outcome ($Y = Y(z)$ if $Z=z$) must be altered to account for dependence of the outcome on the exposures of other units and so causal consistency as expressed by $Y = Z \cdot Y(1) + (1 - Z) \cdot Y(0)$ no longer holds.
 In practice, we aim to ensure treatment irrelevance holds by carefully defining both the levels of the treatment (crossing or not) and the outcome (whether a shot was taken) such that any differences in how a cross is executed do not meaningfully alter its classification as a ``cross.''
 Under these conditions, causal consistency allows us to interpret the observed outcome as the potential outcome for the relevant action scenario, thereby supporting valid comparisons of what the effect of crossing versus not.